 This section presents the results of the study evaluating the effectiveness of French immersion programs in enhancing language proficiency and cross-cultural competence among Nigerian secondary school students.
 Data were analyzed using descriptive and inferential statistics, supplemented with qualitative insights from interviews and focus group discussions.

-11.1 Demographic Characteristics of Respondents
+11.1 5.1.1 Demographic Characteristics of Respondents

-Table 1: Demographic Profile of Respondents (N = 300)
+Table 1.
+Demographic Profile of Respondents (N = 300)